AFLplusplus/AFLplusplus/README.md

 build system such that the target is compiled statically and not dynamically.
 How to do this is described below.

+The #1 rule when instrumenting a target is: avoid instrumenting shared libraries at all cost.
+You would need to set LD_LIBRARY_PATH to point to these, you could accidently type "make install" and install them system wide - so don't.
+Really don't.
+**Always compile libraries you want to have instrumented as static and link these to the target program!**

 Then build the target.
 (Usually with `make`)

 **NOTES**